odgalvin/bleeding-edge-toolchain/README.md

 - `m4`, which is required to execute `configure` scripts
 - `curl`, used to download the source tarballs of toolchain components
 - `tar`, used to extract source tarballs and to compress a compiled toolchain
-- `texinfo` and `texlive`, (optional) used to generate documentation
+- `texinfo` and `texlive`, used to generate documentation (optional)
-- `python`, required by GDB, may be either version 2 or 3, but should contain headers and libraries, so you may need some kind of "development" and/or "library" package, depending on your system
+- `python`, required by GDB (optional), may be either version 2 or 3, but should contain headers and libraries, so you may need some kind of "development" and/or "library" package, depending on your system

 The exact set of required packages will be different on each system, but on a fresh Ubuntu installation you are going to need just these packages: `curl`, `m4`, `python2.7-dev` and optionally: `texinfo` and `texlive`.